docsdevbr/hugo-doc-pt-br/README.EN.md

 ## License

-Copyright (c) The Hugo Authors.<br>
+Copyright (c) 2013–2025 The Hugo Authors.<br>
 The Hugo logos are copyright (c) Steve Francia 2013–2025.
 The Hugo Gopher is based on an original work by Renée French.

-Documentation licensed under the [Apache License, Version 2.0][license].
+Documentation licensed under the [Apache License, Version 2.0][license].<br>
+The original work was translated from English into Brazilian Portuguese.

 [badge-github-sponsors]: https://img.shields.io/github/sponsors/docsdevbr